-50% of the population – assuming we live that long – go through this.
-And yet we don’t talk about it much?
+50 per cent of the population – assuming we live that long – goes through this.
+And yet we don’t talk about it much.
 Amanda Blanch is here to start the conversation…

-You see, I used to be a vivacious, party loving raver, now I’m just a fed up, angry, confused ranter.
+I used to be a vivacious, party loving raver.
+Now I’m just a fed-up, angry, confused ranter.
 My confidence has all but disappeared into the abyss and there are days I can’t leave my bedroom.
-Then there are the days where I want to take on the world and their army, I’ve always been a bit emotional when talking about politics, or women’s rights, but now I am a frightening non-stop aggressor if I am provoked.
+Then there are the days where I want to take on the world and their army.
+I’ve always been a bit emotional when talking about politics, or women’s rights.
+But now I am a frightening non-stop aggressor if I am provoked.
 However, other times I could just cuddle kittens and eat chocolates, watching a weepy film.

 “My confidence has all but disappeared into the abyss and there are days I can’t leave my bedroom.
 Do you see the problem?
 I am no longer me.”

 We need more openness, more support, more help, more awareness.
 Not that long ago women were classed as hysterical and shoved in a lunatic asylum.
-“Hysteria” originates from the Greek word for uterus, hystera.
+The word hysteria originates from the Greek word for uterus, hystera.
 Hysteria was often and still is used as a political tool in the media to impede women’s rights movements and invalidate their arguments and desire for equal rights.
-The most vehement negative statements associating feminism with hysteria came during the militant suffrage campaign and is still being widely used today.
+The most vehement negative statements associating feminism with hysteria came during the militant suffrage campaign, and they are still being widely used today.

-And if I see another bloody article about what I should be wearing in my 50s I swear I will be arrested, as no one will tell me what I SHOULD be doing or what I SHOULDN’T be doing!
+And if I see another bloody article about what I should be wearing in my 50s I swear I will be arrested.
+No-one will tell me what I should or shouldn’t be doing!
 At 53, I have a jolly good idea, thank you very much.
-So although I have very rough days indeed, I have also dyed my hair pink, started wearing mini kilts with my leather jacket and I just don’t give a monkeys what anyone thinks.
+So although I have very rough days indeed, I have also dyed my hair pink, started wearing mini kilts with my leather jacket and I just don’t give a monkey’s what anyone thinks.
 That is one of the (very few) up-sides of going through this nightmare.

-Come on girls, let’s get talking and doing, ranting not raving, although ranting and raving is all good by me… Where are those Clash tracks again?
+Come on girls, let’s get talking and doing, ranting not raving.
+Although frankly both ranting and raving is all good by me… Where are those Clash tracks again?
 Oh yes – the memory is going too.
 I’m thinking of starting a blog called ‘Menopausal Mandy’ to get the conversation going… who is with me?

 Things we should be taking about…